 The process is intended to identify risks to school improvement at an early stage and to work with the school to consider how these can be mitigated.
-CRE may include factors such as a major building programme which can place additional drains on management capacity (see section 6.6).
+CRE may include factors such as a major building programme which can place additional drains on management capacity (see section 7.6).
 The evaluation process is also intended to identify capacity that the school may have which might mitigate any risk in their own institution and support improvement across the system.
 If a school is identified as being in need of support through the CRE process it does not mean that formal intervention is required or that they are a school of concern.

-6.1 Role of the School Effectiveness Partner (SEP) and Importance of the Autumn Term Visit (ATV)
+7.1 Role of the School Effectiveness Partner (SEP) and Importance of the Autumn Term Visit (ATV)

-The role of the LA School Effectiveness Partner (SEP) is to support schools through professional dialogue and advice.
-All Schools and academies will be allocated a SEP.
+The role of the LA School Effectiveness Partner (SEP) (for schools that have one, see 7.4) is to support schools through professional dialogue and advice.
 The SEP will undertake an Autumn Term Visit and a report will be shared with the Chair of Governors and Headteacher of the school.
 The pro-forma for the ATV is attached as Appendix A.

-In addition schools and academies will be asked to self -evaluate both their school improvement risks and their capacity to contribute to the local school system (Appendix B).
+In addition schools and academies will be asked to self-evaluate both their school improvement risks and their capacity to contribute to the local school system (see 7.6).